jeffdubo/us-hate-crimes/README.md

 * FBI Hate Crime Data: This only available as a csv file and was downloaded using the URL above.
 * FBI NIBRS Group A Offenses: This was only available in the linked pdf above.
 The data was copied from a table in Appendix A on page 212, pasted into an Excel spreadsheet and then saved as a CSV file.
-* US Census Bureau Bike Commuting Data: The URL above helped identify the field names needed to import the data into a pandas dataframe using the census python package ([pypi.org/project/census](https://pypi.org/project/census/)).
+* US Census Bureau Bike Commuting Data: The URL above helped identify the field names needed to import the data into a pandas dataframe using the <a href="https://pypi.org/project/census/" target="_blank">census python package</a>.

 ### Processing